gdiminneapolis/LinksInfoNotes/PHP/README.md

-The main website for php, <https://www.php.net>, is one of the better documented systems, because it contains **lots** of extra commentary from decades of PHP developers experience.
+The main website for php, <https://www.php.net>, is one of the better documented systems, because it contains **lots** of extra commentary from decades of PHP developers' experience.
 While the language syntax is fairly small, the libraries that come with PHP are huge.
 Keep the site bookmarked and in a browser window while you're developing.